kradio3/react-mdc-web/README.md

 }

 ```
-More samples could be found on [Documentation Site](https://kradio3.github.io/junk-pages/)
+More samples could be found on the [Documentation Site](https://kradio3.github.io/react-mdc-web/)

 ## License